Articles

 How Claude Code's Permission System Actually Works

-A technical walkthrough of allow/deny/ask rules, PreToolUse hooks, approval accumulation, and why local permission files are not organizational policy.
+A close look at Claude Code permission rules, hooks, and approval files, and why those local files are not the same thing as team policy.

-Understanding this system matters because Claude Code is not just a chat interface.
-It is a local agent runtime that reads files, writes code, runs shell commands, makes network requests, spawns subagents, and manages tasks — all on your workstation, with your credentials, in your shell environment.
-The permission system is the primary control surface between what the model asks for and what actually executes.
+That matters because Claude Code is not just a chat window.
+It reads files, writes code, runs shell commands, makes network requests, spawns subagents, and manages tasks on your workstation.
+It runs with your credentials and your shell environment.
+The permission system is the main gate between what the model asks for and what your machine actually does.

 The Three Permission Decisions

-Every tool call in Claude Code goes through a permission check that produces one of three outcomes:
+Every tool call lands in one of three buckets:

 These decisions are evaluated from multiple sources, in priority order.
 A deny from any source overrides an allow from another.
 The default behavior when no rule matches depends on the permission mode.